What is Part A Hospital & Part B MD Visits

 Part B (Medical Insurance)

-Helps Pay For Doctors’ services, outpatient hospital care, and some other medical services that Part A does not cover, such as the services of physical and occupational therapists, and some home health care, but not Long Term Care.
+Part B - Outpatient helps Pay For Doctors' services, outpatient hospital care, and some other medical services that Part A does not cover, such as the services of physical and occupational therapists, and some home health care see publication 10969, but not Long Term Care.
 Part B helps pay for these covered services and supplies when they are medically necessary.

 Everything you want to know - Read Along